-- (v) employee collective bargaining to the same extent as required or provided by state law; and - (vi) a plan for consideration of input by community members and staff as to formation and implementation issues.
-Consideration of input may be identified by formation of advisory committees involving staff and/or community members, conduct of a properly noticed public meeting for purposes of comment on the formation or operation of the charter school, or any other reasonable means that result in an opportunity for input by staff and community members prior to a decision of significant interest to the public regarding the formation or operation of the charter school. - (e) Charter school applications cannot include standards stating statutory criteria, assurance standards pertaining to Subchapter 6, General Provisions, ARM 10.55.601 through 10.55.607, 10.55.719 to 10.55.721, or Subchapter 8, Educational Opportunity, ARM 10.55.801 to 10.55.806, assurance standards pertaining to educator licensure or endorsement, assurance standards student

-10.55.701 BOARD OF TRUSTEES

-- (1) The local board of trustees shall ensure that the - (2) school district complies with all local, state, and federal laws and regulations.
-Each school district shall make available to the staff and public: - (a) goals that reflect the district's strategic plan of education: - (b) sequential curriculum for each program area that aligns to the content standards, specific grade-level learning progressions, and program area standards; - (c) policies establishing student assessment procedures that ensure evaluation of the district's curriculum and student learning.
-These procedures shall specify how and when data are to be collected, analyzed, and reported;
+extent as required or provided by state law or accreditation standards; (v) employee collective bargaining to the same extent as required or provided by state law; and (vi) a plan for consideration of input by community members and staff as to formation and implementation issues.
+Consideration of input may be identified by formation of advisory committees involving staff and/or community members, conduct of a properly noticed public meeting for purposes of comment on the formation or operation of the charter school, or any other reasonable means that result in an opportunity for input by staff and community members prior to a decision of significant interest to the public regarding the formation or operation of the charter school. (e) Charter school applications cannot include standards stating statutory criteria, assurance standards pertaining to Subchapter 6, General Provisions, ARM 10.55.601 through 10.55.606, 10.57.114, 10.55.719 to 10.55.721, or Subchapter 8, Educational Opportunity, ARM 10.55.801 to 10.55.806, assurance standards pertaining to educator licensure or endorsement, student performance standards, and content standards as defined by the Board of Public Education and provided in guidance from the Superintendent of Public Instruction. (f) A school district may discontinue an approved charter school at any time.
+If it does so, it shall promptly notify the Board of Public Education in writing.
+40 55 704 inotify the Board of Fubile Education in writing.
+10.55.701 BOARD OF TRUSTEES (4) The level be and of tweeters a level and a second of the second of t (1) The local board of trustees shall ensure that the (1) The local board of trustees shall ensure that the Incorporating the district's strategic plan with the (2) school district complies with all local, state, and integrated action plan for cohesion. federal laws and regulations.
+Each school district shall and regulations. make available to the staff and public: (2) Each school district shall make available to the (a) goals that reflect the district's strategic plan of staff and public: education; (a) goals that reflect the district's strategic plan of (b) sequential curriculum for each program area that education an integrated action plan that includes a · - aligns to the content standards, specific grade-level learning progressions, and program area standards;